-We have audited the financial statements of Bridgewood Trust Limited (the parent charitable company) and its subsidiary (the group) for the year ended 31 March 2018 which comprise the Group Statement of Financial Activities, the Group and the Parent Charitable Company Balance Sheet, the Group and the Parent Charitable Company Cash Flow Statement and the related notes including a summary of significant accounting policies.
+We have audited the financial statements of Bridgewood Trust Limited (the parent charitable company) and its subsidiary (the group) for the year ended 31 March 2019 which comprise the Group Statement of Financial Activities, the Group and the Parent Charitable Company Balance Sheet, the Group Statement of Cash Flows and the related notes including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).